Kristen Stewart Affair Was A Mistake? Rupert Sanders Tells It All

 “This momentary indiscretion has jeopardized the most important thing in my life, the person I love and respect the most, Rob.
 I love him, I love him, I’m so sorry,” Stewart’s statement read.

-“I am utterly distraught about the pain I have caused my family,” Rupert told PEOPLE in an exclusive statement.
+“I am utterly distraught about the pain I have caused my family,” Rupert told People in an exclusive statement.
 “My beautiful wife and heavenly children are all I have in this world.
 I love them with all my heart.
 I am praying that we can get through this together.”

 Unfortunately, their apology wasn’t enough to save their relationship with their respective partners.
-Robert Pattinson has moved on to FKA Twigs while Liberty Ross filed for a divorce is now happily married to Jimmy Iovine.
+Robert Pattinson has moved on to FKA Twigs while Liberty Ross filed for a divorce and is now happily married to Jimmy Iovine.
 Despite the split, the former husband and wife still share their two children Skyla and Tennyson.

 During an interview with Marie Claire, Kristen Stewart admitted that what happened to her was a traumatic period in her early 20s.
 She had to deal with public scrutiny of her personal life after the cheating scandal that ruined her relationship with her Twilight co-star.
 Stewart has been in every tabloid and was even called a homewrecker for having an affair with a married man.